-Is there a free, simple and easy way to find out what is going on in your niche or industry that can save you a massive amount of time doing research?
+Is there a simple and easy (and free) way to find out what is new in your industry or niche so that you are not wasting a huge amount of time doing research?
 Yes, there is.
 It’s called …

 Google Alerts

-Google Alerts is one of the simplest and most useful tools available online for keeping up-to-date with news about all kinds of topics, staying informed about people, brands and companies, and monitoring what other people are posting about you and your business online.
-Google Alerts is also free.
+Google Alerts is a free, simple and useful tool for keeping up with the latest news and information about all kinds of topics, staying informed about people and companies, and tracking what is being published online about you and your business.

-Google Alerts is not only only a great social media monitoring tool for helping you manage your reputation online, but also for automatically gathering news about people, brands, companies, or any topic you want to know about.
+Google Alerts is not only only a great social media monitoring tool for managing your reputation online, but also for automatically sourcing news about people, brands, companies, and any other topic you are interested in.

 With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s robots (Googlebot) crawl a new web page, news update, press release, blog post, a video, tweet, or any other content related to the topic you’ve subscribed to, it will automatically send you an email or RSS update.
+Whenever Google’s robots (Googlebot) index a new web site, news update, blog post, press release, a video, tweet, or any other content related to the topic you’ve subscribed to, it will automatically send you an email or RSS update.

 Step 1 – Log Into Your Google Account

-If you haven’t got a Google account, create one.
-Google lets you access loads of free services with just one username and password.
-If you use Gmail, post videos to YouTube, run Adwords or own a GooglePlus page, then you should already have a Google account set up.
+If you don’t have a Google account, create one.
+A Google account lets you access loads of free services with just one username and password.
+If you use Gmail, post videos to YouTube, run a pay-per-click advertising campaign with Adwords or own a GooglePlus page, then you should already have a Google account set up.

 (Log into your Google Account)

-Set up alerts for every topic, business, person or website you want to track.
-You can keep track of brands, employees, investors, influencers, competitors, celebrities, etc. There is no limit to the number of alerts you can set up.
+You can set up an alert for any topic, business name, person or website address you would like to track.
+This service lets you keep track of product brands, names of employees, competitors, influencers, investors, celebrities, etc. There is no limit to how many alerts you can set up.

 (Google alert preferences)